-There are in 2017, there were 475,000 people in Australia living with the aftermath of stroke.
-So quite a massive number of people dealing with the the side effects or the impacts that are caused by either a blood clot or or brain haemorrhage.
+There are in 2017, there were 475,000 people in Australia living with the aftermath of a stroke.
+So quite a massive number of people dealing with the side effects or the impacts that are caused by either a blood clot or brain hemorrhage.

-30% of stroke stroke survivors of working age, I was 37, I was just in the prime of my working age, I had the mortgage I had, you know, two kids school fees with the whole shebang.
-And all of a sudden my wife became the main breadwinner on a part time job of three days a week,
+30% of stroke survivors of working age, I was 37, I was just in the prime of my working age, I had the mortgage I had, you know, two kids school fees with the whole shebang.
+And all of a sudden my wife became the main breadwinner on a part-time job three days a week,

-65% of stroke survivors suffering disability which impedes their ability to carry out daily living after stroke.
+65% of stroke survivors suffer a disability that impedes their ability to carry out daily living after stroke.

-I’ve just spoken about the stroke community and there’s so many other communities of people that get injured in in need of the services of occupational therapy and rehabilitation.
+I’ve just spoken about the stroke community and there are so many other communities of people that get injured in need of the services of occupational therapy and rehabilitation.

 So when I woke up from surgery,

-Somehow, they got me up and back into the bed and realised that I’m not actually able to walk and my surgeon came and visited and booked me in for a month of rehabilitation at the Royal Melbourne rehabilitation centre, which is out in Parkville.
+Somehow, they got me up and back into bed and realized that I’m not actually able to walk my surgeon came and visited and booked me in for a month of rehabilitation at the Royal Melbourne rehabilitation center, which is out in Parkville.

 When stool softeners begin to work.

-And they were still kind of trying to be careful about getting me on there and making sure that I was going to be okay, because they had no they had no method to approach because I hadn’t been told what my issues where they just knew that I couldn’t feel my left leg, they didn’t know why and how I was going to be supported to get back on my feet.
+And they were still kind of trying to be careful about getting me on there and making sure that I was going to be okay because they had no method to approach because I hadn’t been told what my issues were they just knew that I couldn’t feel my left leg, they didn’t know why and how I was going to be supported to get back on my feet.
 Because the reports hadn’t been completed by all the assessing doctors to get me on my feet in a way that was going to be safe.

 Because when I got home, my wife wasn’t going to be able to be at home with me 24 hours a day, seven days we should go to work.
 We couldn’t stop her from going to work.
 And although family and friends would close by they couldn’t be with me all the time.
 So it had to be safe enough for me to go up and down the two steps to go into my front door.
 And I had to be safe enough for me to get to the loo, make a cup of tea and a sandwich while I was waiting for somebody to come home and help me out.
 So it was quite a process that they needed to go through to determine the best way forward for me.

 The left side is colder than my right side.
 And that continues to this day.
-I didn’t realise exactly what was happening within yesterday, we had a really hot day in Melbourne, one of many that we had last few days, and I was perspiring on my left side only.
+I didn’t realize exactly what was happening yesterday, we had a really hot day in Melbourne, one of many that we had the last few days, and I was perspiring on my left side only.